 Bats.
 Three special-status bat species (Pallid bat, Townsend's big-eared bat, and Western mastiff bat) have the potential to roost or forage in the project area.
 Suitable roost sites are available along length of the project alignment in the form of bridges, overpasses and railroad crossings, however, the project is not expected to directly affect any of these potential roost sites.
 Potential disturbance to roosting bats may result from removal of day roosts or maternity roosts in tree cavities as a result of vegetation trimming and increased noise and vibrations associated with construction activities.
 Vegetation removal (e.g., trimming trees limbs and foliage) may potentially remove or disturb roosting habitat for pallid bat and western mastiff bat.
-Loss or disturbance of roosting bats or removes roosting habitat.
+Loss or disturbance of roosting habitat may result in impacts on bat species if the vegetation removal kills roosting bats or removes roosting habitat.